chungminhtu/bealesd.github.io/blogs/EventCRUD.md

 # Conclusion

 Tracking events is very easy in JavaScript, with just a little work.
 I will provide one caveat, if your callback functions don't work properly, you most likely are encountering a scope issue.
-I tend to avoid this issue by passing in annoymous functions or using the **bind** keyword to bind the current scope to the function.
+I tend to avoid this issue by passing in anoymous functions or using the **bind** keyword to bind the current scope to the function.

-#### Figure 5 - annoymous function
+#### Figure 5 - anoymous function
 ```javascript
 myFunction(arg1){
     ...some logic;